-If you want to lose more weight and have better sleep then you want to read this article.
+If you want to lose more weight and have better sleep then you need to read this article!

 How well would you say you slept last night?

 According to the National Sleep Foundation a staggering 35% of Americans reported their sleep quality as “Poor” or “Fair.”
 While a good night’s sleep is appreciated by all, the true importance of quality sleep hygiene evades most of us.

 The Centers for Disease Control and Prevention (CDC) released the first published report to document state-based estimates of self-reported healthy sleep duration for in the United States.
 On average, 65 percent of adult respondents reported a healthy sleep duration of 7 hours or more in a 24-hour period in 2014, with 35 percent of adults reporting insufficient sleep.
 To promote optimal health and well-being, adults aged 18–60 years are recommended to sleep at least 7 hours each night.
 Sleeping less than 7 hours per night is associated with increased risk for obesity, diabetes, high blood pressure, coronary heart disease, stroke, frequent mental distress, and all-cause mortality.
 What’s interesting is that the prevalence of insufficient sleep is much higher in those who have obesity (30%) compared to individuals of a normal body mass index (22%).